 Are bankruptcy courts still open?

 If you’re looking to file bankruptcy, a check of the current operational status of the US Bankruptcy Court in your jurisdiction may be needed.
-You should seek advice from a bankruptcy attorney.
+You should seek advice from a bankruptcy lawyer.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.

-Start Your LegalShield Plan Today and Speak with an Attorney in Your Area about Bankruptcy.
+Start Your LegalShield Plan Today and Speak with a Lawyer in Your Area about Bankruptcy.